shubha-shree-r/javascript-problem-solving/README.md

-## created to write and reffer the programs
+## Created to write and reffer the programs

-easy file
+Easy file,
-medium file
+Medium file,
-difficult file
+Difficult file